JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

 ---

-## Accessing ECOSTRESS Data Through AρρEEARS
+## Accessing ECOSTRESS Data Through A&#961;&#961;EEARS

 ### Create A Request

 3. Select the *Start a new request* to request data for a new area and new time period.
 4. Enter a useful name for the request you are going to submit, maybe something like "Death Valley Temperature Experiment".

-Now we need to tell AρρEEARS what your geographic area of interest (AOI) is, in this case Death Valley National Park in California.
+Now we need to tell A&#961;&#961;EEARS what your geographic area of interest (AOI) is, in this case Death Valley National Park in California.
 This can be accomplished a few different ways:
 * Using the map interface to draw a rectangle or polygon that encompasses your AOI.
 * Uploading a shapefile the describes your AOI.